Leo Buerger: Family and education

-In 1880s his family emigrated to the United States, and he attended several elementary schools in New York, Chicago, and Philadelphia.
+Buerger was born in Vienna into a Jewish family, who immigrated to the United States when he was seven (either in 1886 or 1887).
+He attended several elementary schools in New York, Chicago, and Philadelphia.

-At a New York City college from 1897, he obtained a B.A. degree, then a general M.A. in 1901, followed by medical studies at the (College of Physicians and Surgeons (M.D.
-1901).
-He developed his surgical skills in Germany between 1905 and 1906.
+Buerger matriculated to the City College of New York, where he earned a B.A. in 1897, followed by studies at the College of Physicians and Surgeons, the medical school of Columbia University, where he obtained both his M.A. and M.D. in 1901.
+He developed his surgical skills in Breslau, Germany (now Wrocław, Poland) in 1905–1906.
 There he also studied urology and arterial disease, fields in which he excelled later in life.

-He was married twice; his first wife was Germaine Schnitzer, a French pianist trained in Vienna whom he married in 1913.
+He was married twice; his first wife was Germaine Schnitzer, a French pianist trained in Vienna whom he married on May 5, 1913.
 They had two children before they divorced in 1927.
+He remarried to Anne Kathleen Johnson in 1936.

 Career

-Initially, Buerger practiced at the Lenox Hill Hospital (1901-1904), then the Mount Sinai Hospital (1904–05), then as a volunteer in the surgical clinic at Wrocław with study visits to Vienna and Paris.
-From 1907 to 1920, Buerger worked as a pathologist and surgeon at Mount Sinai Hospital.
-Then in 1908 he gave the first accurate pathological description of thromboangiitis obliterans or Buerger's disease, a disease of the circulatory system associated with smoking first reported by Felix von Winiwarter in 1879.
+Initially, Buerger practiced at the Lenox Hill Hospital (1901–1904), then the Mount Sinai Hospital (1904–1905), then as a volunteer in the surgical clinic at Breslau with study visits to Vienna and Paris.
+From 1907–1920, Buerger worked as a pathologist and surgeon at Mount Sinai Hospital.
+There in 1908 he gave the first accurate pathological description of thromboangiitis obliterans or Buerger's disease, a disease of the circulatory system associated with smoking first reported by Felix von Winiwarter in 1879.
 In the same year, he assisted in the development of the Brown-Buerger cystoscope.
-For nearly 60 years, it remained the workhorse of the American urology It was the leading cystoscope in the U.S. until the advent of fiberoptic illumination with modern lens systems in the 1970s.He also devised an operating cystoscope in 1910, as well as other urologic instruments.
+For nearly 60 years, it remained the workhorse of the American urology.
+It was the leading cystoscope in the U.S. until the advent of fiberoptic illumination with modern lens systems in the 1970s.He also devised an operating cystoscope in 1910, as well as other urologic instruments.

-Later, as a surgeon, he practiced at several other clinics in New York: Beth David Hospital, Bronx Hospital, and Wyckoff Heights Hospital, Brooklyn. .In 1917 he received a professorship at the Medical Urology Outpatient Clinic New York, which he held until 1930.
+Later, as a surgeon, he practiced at several other clinics in New York: Beth David Hospital, Bronx Hospital, and Wyckoff Heights Hospital, Brooklyn.
+In 1917 he received a professorship at the Medical Urology Outpatient Clinic New York, which he held until 1930.
 He then took up a similar position of the College of Medical Evangelists, Los Angeles (California), but worked there for only a short time before returning to New York to work in private practice.